 The Best Revolving Line of Credit for Business

 Kabbage: Best for Low Credit Score

-It’s no secret that finding a lender when you have a low credit score can be a challenge.
-Kabbage may be an option if you need a business line of credit and your personal credit isn’t in the best condition.
+It’s no secret that finding a lender when you have a less-than-perfect credit score can be a challenge.
+Kabbage may be an option if you need a business line of credit and your credit isn’t in the best condition.